cqframework/CQL-Formatting-and-Usage-Wiki/Source/Cooking With CQL/71/AuthoringPatterns.md

         or MedicationDispense.statusReason in "Patient Refusal"
 ```

-> NOTE: Because the MedicationDispenseNotDone profile fixes the value of the `status` element to `declined`, that element does not need to be tested in the expression.
+> NOTE: Because the MedicationDispenseDeclined profile fixes the value of the `status` element to `declined`, that element does not need to be tested in the expression.

 #### Medication in use